xhhlzy/IR-Hunter/README.md

 pip install -r requirements.txt
 ```

-PyTorch is not included in requirements.txt, and you could install it following the instruction on PyTorch homepage https://pytorch.org/.
+PyTorch is not listed in the requirements.txt file.
+You can install it by following the official instructions provided on the PyTorch website.

-DGL is also not included in requirements.txt, and it is required for net delay prediction only.
-You could install it following the instruction on DGL homepage https://www.dgl.ai/pages/start.html.

-Our experiments run on Python 3.9 and PyTorch 1.11.
-Other versions should work but are not tested.
+Our experiments were conducted using Python 3.9 and PyTorch 1.11.
+Although other versions are likely to work, they haven't been verified.